Topics in Child Health and Wellbeing

 Adequate answer to the question.
 Some development of arguments.
 Some inaccuracies.
 Shows enough evidence of understanding of the material presented in class and reading key texts.
 Grades given for this level would be in the C range (C-, C, C+) for Masters students.

 Reasonably comprehensive coverage.
 Well organised and structured answers.
 Good understanding of the material and good evidence of reading and understanding key texts.
 Grades given for this level would be in the B range (B-, B, B+).
+This is equivalent to 'merit' classification.

 Comprehensive and accurate coverage of the area; clarity of argument and expression.
 Depth of insight into theoretical issues and evidence of wider reading.
 Grades given for this level would be in the A range (A-, A, A+, A*).
+This is equivalent to 'distinction' classification.

-They should understand the origins and impact of several important childhood health and wellbeing issues and evaluate the effectiveness of the interventions designed to alleviate these problems.
+The students should understand the origins and impact of several important childhood health and wellbeing issues and evaluate the effectiveness of the interventions designed to alleviate these problems.

 The students will be expected to communicate recent research succinctly, in writing and orally, posing and answering questions, and presenting a coherent argument.